 Attorney’s Fee Provisions a Danger Sign in Breach of Contract Cases

 When a contract contains an attorney’s fee provision, this can be a danger sign in a breach of contract dispute involving that contract.
-Buffington Law Firm’s breach of contract trial attorneys often must deal with breach of contract lawsuits in which the contract provides that the winner, i.e. the “prevailing party” can recovery attorney’s fees from the loser.
+At Buffington Law Firm, the breach of contract trial attorneys often must deal with breach of contract lawsuits in which the contract provides that the winner, i.e., the “prevailing party” can recovery attorney’s fees from the loser.
 One of the most frequently asked questions that breach of contract attorneys encounter is: “Can I recover my attorney’s fees and court costs?”
 Under California law and the law of most states, for a breach of contract lawsuit the winner can force the loser to pay his or her attorney’s fees only if the contract explicitly provides for that.

 This can be a danger sign.
 Unfortunately, many times parties enter into a contract with an attorney’s fee provision and pay little attention to that provision, often dismissing it as “boilerplate.”
 In fact, an attorney’s fee provision in a contract represents a situation where the contract drafter is “opting out” of the general rule concerning attorney’s fee recovery.
 And most times the parties to the contract are not aware that the attorney’s fee provision may change the entire dynamic of litigation if one side decides to sue on the contract.